skytreader/felinium/readme.markdown

 `select` elements is easy---see `plain_select.py`.

 But we use `ui-select2`!
 What do?
 See `uiselect2.py`

+**Heart-attack pop quiz?** How about file uploads?
+Keep in mind that, at least for candidate resume, the upload functionality is wrapped inside a profiler.
+(Bawal
+sumagot: Tim, Cassie).

 What happens when the selector applies to more than one element?
 [You can locate via CSS selectors](https://www.kalibrr.com/employers/signup) but it is still not